ubicucsd/bootcamp_18_19/1_CommandLine.md

 As a way of practicing command line skills, this lesson will also go through the motions of a very common problem in bioinformatics: quantifying gene expression in RNA-seq data.
 Today we will be looking at a specific type of RNA, called lnc RNA.
 Long Non coding(lnc) RNA, strands of 200 or more non coding nucleotides are implicated in a range of gene regulation roles, from epigenetic X inactivation to transcriptional control.
 The irregular expression of lnc RNA is involved in the parthenogenesis of just about every cancer, including gastric cancer.

-Due to data storage restrictions, I have subsampled the RNA-seq data for you and placed it in ``` ```.
+Due to data storage restrictions, I have subsampled the RNA-seq data for you and placed it in ```/srv/lesson2/sub_Gastric_Ctr``` and ```/srv/lesson2/sub_Gastric_Affect``` (sub stands for subsampled).
 The RNA-seq data was obtained through a paired-end illumina sequencing protocol.
 This means that there is a forward and a reverse read for every fragment which was sequenced.
 According to illumina, this makes for better alignment to a reference genome.
 You will find there is a file called ```sub_SRR2073159_1.fastq``` and ```sub_SRR2073159_2.fastq```, which are the forward and reverse reads of the same fragments.
 Software made for illumina data processing will always have a paired-end option, so pay attention to what kind of data you have!
 If you want to look at where I got the data for today's lesson, [go here](http://cancerpreventionresearch.aacrjournals.org/content/9/3/253) and take a look at the "Next-generation sequencing analyses" section.
 It will give you an accession number corresponding to the experiment's data.
 Accession numbers will be a story for a future lesson(downloading data takes horridly long so I'm going to have to think of a way to get around this while teaching the subject).

 ## But first...
 EC2